smgl9/espeleo_qgis/slides/espeleo_qgis.md

 ---

 <style scoped>{text-align: left;font-size: 30px;}</style>
-### Configuración inicial
+### Autores
-- Crear una cuenta de administrador.
-- Introducir nombre de la casa.
-- Seleccionar ubicación.
-ESta información configura la zona horaria, predicción meteorológica, amanecer, ocaso, etc.
-- En el paso previo a la finalización del proceso aparacerán los dispositivos detectados en la red de Home Assistant.
+- Óscar García
+  - Espeleología
+  - Topografía
+- Ismael Pérez
+  - Espeleología

 ---